logo image

 The Holiday Lodges are by the Inn with great sea views.

-The Seaview Hotel is half of a mile south of John O Groats Harbour also with bunk rooms and pods.
+The Seaview Hotel is half of a mile south of John O Groats Harbour, also with bunk rooms and pods.

-Duncansby Head with a Lighthouse and Sea Stacks is 2 miles east via a single lane road to one of Scotland's remotest areas.
+Duncansby Head with a Lighthouse and Sea Stacks is 2 miles east at the Seaview Hotel via a single lane road to one of Scotland's remotest areas.
 There is also a Walking Route from John O Groats, about 5 miles out and back.

 Castle of Mey is 6 miles west of John O Groats, former holiday home of the Queen Mother.
 The Castle is normally open from 1st May to 30th September.
 Best check the Website before visiting.
 HM Queen Elizabeth, The Queen Mother, bought the Castle in 1952.